-It is so exciting to plan a trip!
+It is so exciting to plan a trip to Italy!
 Are you ready to plan your one week Italy itinerary?

-I have come up with four example Itineraries that hopefully helps you decided what part of Italy you want to see.
+Perfect!
+I have come up with four example itineraries that hopefully help you decided what part of Italy you want to see.
 No matter which locations you add to your one week Italy itinerary it will be an amazing trip.
+You really can’t go wrong in Italy.

 I created an amazing Italy Travel Guide that has nine itineraries, food recommendations, and safety tips that you need to grab before you head to Italy!
 I promise this is good information that you do not want to miss out on!